 - Payment is due with application.
-The full yearly fee detailed on the form is payable from 1st January until 30th June.
+The full yearly fee detailed on the form is payable upon application between 1st January until 30th June.
 From 1st July through to 31st December the half yearly fee is due (applicable to new clubs only).

 - Please read the file “Definition and Regulation of Clubs” to ensure that you comply with our requirements.

-- Submit your membership application form via fax 086 684 1973 or email firstname.lastname@example.org and send a copy of your deposit.
+- Submit your membership application form via fax 086 684 1973 or email firstname.lastname@example.org and include a proof of payment (POP).